Rashadmlkv/holbertonschool-shell/basics/README.md

-pwd shell for printing working directory
+0.pwd shell for printing working directory
+1.print the contents of current working directory